 “Since 2000, more than a few Academy Award nominees for Best Picture have compassionately explored mental health.
 “A Beautiful Mind” portrayed psychotic illness.
 “Silver Linings Playbook” and “Manchester by the Sea” include mood disorders.
 Substance misuse and suicide are integral to the story told in “A Star Is Born.”
 Such films can help destigmatize these problems while also providing the public with a means to better understand them.”

 However, myths remain about mental illness that have proven difficult to debunk.
 One such myth is an association between mental illness and violence.

-“The reality is that only 3-5% of violent acts can be tied to those living with a serious mental illness,” said Dost Öngür, MD, chief of McLean’s Center of Excellence in Psychotic Disorders.
+“The reality is that only 3-5% of violent acts can be tied to those living with a serious mental illness,” said Dost Öngür, MD, chief of McLean’s Division of Psychotic Disorders.
 “In fact, people with serious mental illnesses are up to 10 times more likely to be the victim of a violent act than someone who doesn’t have a mental illness.”